HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - Enter the remote name, eg 'origin'
 - Enter the remote location, eg 'https://github.com/HNRCA-Data/Biostats_Github_Tutorial.git'
 - Click 'Add'

+### GitHub Desktop
+- If using GitHub Desktop to initialize the repository, you can skip creating a repository on github.com.
+If you've already done so, you must follow the Git Bash or Git GUI instructions above.
+- Select the new repository from the 'Current repository' drop down at the top left, then click 'Publish repository'
+- You can choose a name other than the folder name if desired
+- Be sure to select the 'Keep this code private' option
+- Select HNRCA-Data under 'Organization'
+- Click 'Publish repository'

 ## Commit and Push Changes